Introduction

 i.
 Initial Consultation and Tooth Extraction

-• Tooth extraction will be required if a damaged tooth is present.
-After removing the damaged tooth, healing time may be required before proceeding to implant placement.
+- The patient will require tooth extraction if a damaged tooth is present.
+After removing the damaged tooth, the patient may need some healing time before proceeding to implant placement

 ii.
 Bone Grafting & Implant Placement

-• The dentist performs bone grafting if the jawbone is not thick or strong enough to support the implant.
-If grafting is performed, healing can take some time.
+- The dentist performs bone grafting if the jawbone is not thick or strong enough to support the implant.
+If so, healing can take some time.

-• The dentist inserts the endosteal implants surgically directly into the jawbone.
-The implant is usually a screw-shaped post made of titanium.
-The gum is stitched closed over the implant.
+- The surgeion inserts the endosteal implants surgically directly into the jawbone.
+They usually place a screw-shaped post made of titanium as the implant and then stitch the gum closed over it.

 iii.
 Osseointegration

-• The bone grows around the implant, anchoring it securely in place.
-This process is called osseointegration, which takes 3 to 6 months.
+- The bone grows around the implant, anchoring it securely in place.
+The name of this process is osseointegration, which takes 3 to 6 months.

 iv.
 Abutment and Crown Placement

-• After healing, minor surgery is performed to attach an abutment (a connector between the implant and the crown).
+- After healing, the surgeion attahes abutment (a connector between the implant and the crown) through a minor surgery.
 Healing of gum tissues takes 1 to 2 weeks.

 Subperiosteal implant is helpful for those people who have lost all or most of their teeth in one jaw.
-It isideal in case of insufficient jawbone height or density for traditional implants instead of being placed into the bone.
+This option is ideal when the jawbone lacks sufficient height or density for traditional implants, as it allows placement directly into the bone..
 In such cases, the dentist rests the implants on top of the jawbone but underneath the gum tissue.
 A custom-made metal framework supports the artificial teeth, securing them in place upon the healing of surrounding gums.
 This procedure is a less invasive alternative to endosteal implants where a patient is unable to go with bone grafting.
 Below are three steps to perform subperiosteal implants:

 i.
 Initial Consultation and Assessment